-Simsbury has been designated a Bicycle Friendly Community by the League of American Cyclists, and you can pedal off on quiet town roads or traffic-free greenways like the Farmington Canal Heritage Trail.
+Simsbury has been designated a Bicycle Friendly Community by the League of American Cyclists.
+I could spend days pedaling along quiet town roads or traffic-free greenways like the Farmington Canal Heritage Trail.

 This route is on the course of a canal turned railroad in the first decades of the 19th century to link New Haven with Connecticut and New England’s interior.

-Simsbury has plotted a 14-mile loop that you can find on the Town of Simsbury website.
+Simsbury has plotted a scenic 14-mile sharrowed loop that you can find on the Town of Simsbury website.

 13. Flamig Farm

-Recognized by the enormous sign reading “EGGS” backwards on its barn, Flamig Farm has a history dating back to 1907 and has been put to many different uses over the last century.
+Flamig Farm has a history dating back to 1907, and this plot of land has been put to many different uses over the last 115+ years.

-There’s a petting zoo with all sorts of cute animals, like goats, ponies, miniature horses, llamas, potbellied pigs, rabbits and a golden-headed pheasant named Larry.
+There’s a petting zoo with all sorts of cute animals, like goats, ponies, miniature horses, llamas, alpacas, turkeys, potbellied pigs, and rabbits.

-Kids can also take pony rides, while families can even book a stay at the farm’s cosy lodgings.
+Kids can also take pony rides, while families can even book a stay at the farm’s cozy lodgings.

 Flamig Farm is famous for its spooky Halloween hayrides, and springs to life again in the build-up to Christmas when Santa calls in.